ZachAlba/305_Project/business/userResearch.md

 ## Observation 5

-- Observation Statement:
+- Observation Statement: Be able to connect with people that have the same music taste as them

-- Supporting Data:
+- Supporting Data: In our user survey's there was a portion of people who would like a feature that makes let them know how much in common is their music taste with someone's else.

-- Team Action (if any):
+- Team Action (if any): Brainstorm an algorithm that checks for artist or songs in common between user and shows a percentage to the user of how much in common.
+Due to time , this is not our priority.